beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/MIUA1.png)

-were presented two papers in the conference
+We presented two papers at the conference

 **"Assessing the generalization performance of SAM for ureteroscopy scene segmentation and understanding"** - Francisco Lopez-Tiro and our intern from biomedical engineering (Martin Villagrana).